ilyasergey/YSC2229/source/week-11-bst.rst

 * File ``BST.ml``

-Binary search trees (BST) are one of the most versatile representations of mutable sets, supporting a variety of operations, such as insertion, deletion, checking membership, finding minimums, maximums, predecessors and successors.
+Binary Search Trees (BSTs) are one of the most versatile representations of mutable sets of `ordered elements`, supporting a variety of operations, such as insertion, deletion, checking membership, finding minimums, maximums, predecessors and successors of a value.

 The key to this expressivity is the invariant of a tree-shaped data structure, that mandates that, for any node,

 * any element in its left subtree is less or equal than the element in the node itself, and
 * any element in its right subtree is greater or equal than the element in the node itself.

-This invariant is maintained by all operations that modify the set, and is relied upon by all queries.
+This invariant is maintained by all operations that modify the set, and is relied upon by all its queries.

 A Data Structure for Binary-Search Trees